pierceforfears/game-changer/README.md

 ## Organization of the Application

-The app mainly consists of three functions intended for the CLI arguments of `concert-this`, `spotify-this-song`, and `movie-this`.
-The `concert-this` function uses axios to connect to the SeatGeek API and log information for a given artist or band of their soonest upcoming event.
-The `spotify-this-song` function uses the node-spotify-api package to connect to the Spotify API and retrieve and log information about the searched song.
-The `movie-this` function uses axios to connect to the omdb API and retrieve and log information about the searched movie.
-The application checks to see if `do-what-it-says` is the first argument, in which case the application will read the random.txt file and execute the command (i.e., `spotify-this-song`) and search term located in that file.
+The app has a signup/login area where users can create accounts.
+BCryptJS hashes and salts the passwords for secure password storage on the MySQL database.
+A local Passport strategy creates an express session which authenticates and stores the user's account information.
+The application takes in a search term from the user and searches the Gamestop website and Xbox One Marketplace, and then scrapes those sites using cheerio and displays the results to the user with React.
+The user can also view previous search results they have saved.

 ## Getting Started

-In order for this application to run on your local computer, you must have Node.js installed as well as the required node modules.
+In order for this application to run on your local computer, you must have Node.js installed as well as the required node modules and a MySQL database and server.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites

-Node.js and moment, axios, node-spotify-api, and dotenv packages are required to run this application.
-This application also requires API keys for Spotify, omdb, and SeatGeek.
+Node.js and MySQL are required to run this application locally.

 ### Spotify API key